9. Data Protection as a Fundamental Right

 In this chapter we will focus on the development of the right to data protection in the European Union.
 The protection of personal data emerged as a fundamental right which is closely linked to but distinct from the right to privacy.
 Where the right to privacy encompasses a broad range of protections in the realm of personal autonomy and freedom from intrusive measures, data protection under EU law has a rather specialised role.
 The right to data protection focuses on the control, processing and security of personal information, and by extension – the natural persons to whom this information refers.

-We will, firstly, focus our attention to the similarities and differences between human rights and fundamental rights.
-Such analysis will be useful for us to better understand the nature of data protection and privacy, as well as the emerging challenges within the scope of these rights.
+We will first focus our attention on similarities and differences between human rights and fundamental rights.
+Such analysis will be useful to better understand the nature of data protection and privacy, as well as the emerging challenges within the scope of these rights.

-The main goal of this chapter is to give the reader insight into the growing importance of data protection – not only as a right on its own accord, but also as an instrument for upholding other fundamental rights.
+The main goal of this chapter is to give the reader insight into the growing importance of data protection – not only as an independent right, but also as an instrument for upholding other fundamental rights.
 Maintaining stability and balance in the digital world is challenging, and it begins with a clear recognition of the core principles of the right to data protection.

-Human rights can be found in international law and are considered inherent to all human beings.
-They should be universally applied irrespective of nationality, race, ethnicity, religion, gender, sexual orientation, etc. Often human rights are enshrined in international treaties – such as, for example, the UDHR, the ICCPR and the ICESCR.
+As already discussed in the first part of this book, human rights can be found in international law and are considered inherent to all human beings.
+They should be universally applied irrespective of nationality, race, ethnicity, religion, gender, sexual orientation, etc. Often human rights are enshrined in international treaties – such as, for example, the UDHR, the ICCPR, the ICESCR and the ECHR.
 Human rights can also be found in customary international law and general principles of international law.

 Fundamental rights are those used in constitutional context.
 They could be specific to a domestic legal order and therefore be subject to varying approaches and protections depending on the State’s law.
-Often when a State ratifies a treaty and becomes party to it, it will transpose international law human rights into domestic law fundamental rights.
-In this sense, fundamental rights are not universal, applicable to individuals belonging to a national/regional legal framework.
+Often when a State ratifies an international treaty and becomes party to it, it will transpose international law human rights into domestic law fundamental rights.
+In this sense, fundamental rights are not universal, but they are applicable to individuals belonging to a national/regional legal framework.
 The European Union has chosen to use the term “fundamental rights” to describe the obligations of Member States toward persons residing in the Union.

 After World War II, human rights frameworks were established without considering data protection.
 The emphasis was placed on the right to privacy.
 An example of this development is the European Convention on Human Rights (ECHR), adopted in 1950 by the Council of Europe.
 Art.
 8 ECHR was adopted as a classic negative right, meant to protect citizens from arbitrary interference into their personal “sphere”.
-Due to the dynamic nature of the ECHR, the personal sphere is capable of encompassing multiple elements – private and family life; one’s body, property and home; secrecy of correspondence and protection for confidential matters.
+Due to the dynamic nature of the ECHR, the personal sphere is capable of encompassing multiple aspects – private and family life, home and correspondence.
+Nowadays, the aspects of privacy that might be interfered by surveillance as well as the separation of subcategories have increased due to the development of technology.
+For example, one could think of: (i) privacy of the person concerned with the privacy of an individual’s body; (ii) privacy of personal behaviour; (iii) privacy of personal communication; (iv) privacy of personal data; (v) privacy of location and space; (vi) privacy of association; and (vii) privacy of thoughts and feelings.
+Chile, is the first country in the world to have included the protection of neurorights in their Constitution.

 The right to privacy is a widely recognised human right – one that has received recognition at the international level and is included in multiple international human rights treaties.
 As already mentioned, the right to privacy is contained in art.
 8 ECHR and art.
 7 EU CFR.
-However, such obligations are also present in art.
-7 of the American Convention on Human Rights; notably an explicit right to privacy is not mentioned in the African Charter on Human and People’s Rights.
-However, arguments have been made that such a right can be read into the text of the African Charter through the right to respect for life and integrity of the person (art.
+The right is also present in art.
+7 of the American Convention on Human Rights.
+Interestingly, an explicit right to privacy is not mentioned in the African Charter on Human and People’s Rights.
+However, it can be argued that such a right can be read into the text of the African Charter through the right to respect for life and integrity of the person (art.
 4).
 Nonetheless, the right to privacy has also been deemed a standard of public international law, as one of the modern pillars of democracy, safeguarding autonomy and dignity.

-At an international level the protection of personal data was first introduced in the Council of Europe Convention 108.
+At an international level the protection of personal data was first introduced in 1981 in the Council of Europe Convention 108.
 The Convention introduced various principles for the processing of personal data.
-Until this day, it is the only legally binding international instrument in the field of personal data protection.
+It only entered into force in 2004 and until this day, it is the only legally binding international instrument in the field of personal data protection ratified by 44 countries (including 8 countries that are not members of the Council of Europe).

-Presently, fundamental rights, included in the EU Charter, as for example: the right to life, prohibition of torture, the right to private life, etc. are not directly reflected in the EU Treaties, the protection of personal data makes an exception.
-The right is reflected in the Treaties (art.
-16 TFEU) and secondary legislation (GDPR, etc.) because of the economic value that personal data have.
-The right to data protection is viewed as naturally belonging to the field of competencies of the EU.
+Presently, fundamental rights, included in the EU Charter of Fundamental Rights, as for example: the right to life, prohibition of torture, the right to private life, etc. are not directly reflected in the EU Treaties and secondary laws.
+The right to protection of personal data makes an exception.
+The right is reflected in the Treaty on the Functioning of the European Union (art.
+16) and in secondary legislation (eg. GDPR, LED, etc.).
+This is linked historically with the nature of the European Union as an economic organisation, not a strictly speaking an organisation created for safeguarding human rights or fundamental rights.
+Thus, because personal data have intrensic eonomic value in the data economy, the right to data protection is viewed as naturally belonging to the field of competencies of the EU and has obtained more attention in the EU than other fundamental rights in the Charter.

-As a result of these legislative developments, the right to data protection has been, at least formally, separated from the right to privacy.
-This can be noted also in the change of legal wording of the laws.
-The Data Protection Directive of 1995 made a direct link between privacy and data protection in its art.
-1, while the GDPR, does not mention the right to privacy in any of the articles.
-The right is only mentioned in the Preamble of the GDPR, together with other fundamental rights listed in the EU CFR.
+As a result of all these legislative developments, the right to data protection has been separated from the right to privacy in the EU.
+This can be noted also in the wording of the law itself.
+While the pre-decesor of the GDPR, the Data Protection Directive (1995) made a direct link between the right to privacy and data protection in its art.
+1, the GDPR does not mention the right to privacy in any of the articles.
+The right to privacy is only mentioned once in the Preamble of the GDPR (recital 4), together with other fundamental rights listed in the EU CFR.

 GDPR, Recital 4: The processing of personal data should be designed to serve mankind.
 The right to the protection of personal data is not an absolute right; it must be considered in relation to its function in society and be balanced against other fundamental rights, in accordance with the principle of proportionality.
 This Regulation respects all fundamental rights and observes the freedoms and principles recognised in the Charter as enshrined in the Treaties, in particular the respect for private and family life, home and communications, the protection of personal data, freedom of thought, conscience and religion, freedom of expression and information, freedom to conduct a business, the right to an effective remedy and to a fair trial, and cultural, religious and linguistic diversity.

-Being a fundamental right, data protection does not just protect data, but it protects individuals – the natural persons, to whom the data belongs.
-As such, it results in a broader protection of values such as dignity and personality, and serves as an“essential prerequisite” for the exercise of other human or fundamental rights.
-In today’s data driven world, protecting data increasingly determines to what aspect other rights can be ensured and enjoyed.
+Being a fundamental right, data protection does not just protect personal data.
+It protects individuals – the natural leaving persons, to whom the personal data belong.
+As such, it results in a broader protection of values such as dignity, personality, non discrimination and democracy and it serves as an “essential prerequisite” for the exercise of other human or fundamental rights.
+In today’s data driven world, protecting personal data increasingly determines to what extent other rights can be protected and enjoyed by individuals.

-The right to data protection within the Union is enshrined in art.
-16 TFEU and art.
-8 EU CFR.
+The right to data protection within the EU is enshrined in art.
+8 EU CFR and in art.
+16 TFEU.
 Both of these instruments are primary law of the European Union codifying the existence of the right to data protection.
-The EU Charter, which is largely influenced by the ECHR, is the legal instrument which identifies fundamental rights across the Union and prescribes rules for lawful interference.
+The EU Charter, is the legal instrument which establishes the protection of fundamental rights across the Union and prescribes also the conditions for lawful interference with these rights.
 Most fundamental rights are, indeed, not absolute and subject to limitation.
 Such limitation, however, cannot be arbitrary and has to abide by art.
 52(1) EU CFR.

 1. Any limitation on the exercise of the rights and freedoms recognised by this Charter must be provided for by law and respect the essence of those rights and freedoms.
 Subject to the principle of proportionality, limitations may be made only if they are necessary and genuinely meet objectives of general interest recognised by the Union or the need to protect the rights and freedoms of others.